Sister City Student Exchange Program

-Dubbo Regional Council runs a reciprocal student exchange program with our two Asian sister cities, Minokamo and Wujiang.
-Each year in July and August, DRC welcomes ten students and 2 chaperones from Minokamo, and fourteen students and 2 chaperones from Wujiang for the annual student exchange visits.
-In the September/October school holidays a two group of specially selected high school students and their chaperones visit Japan and Minokamo; and Wujiang in China as Dubbo Regional Councils representatives on the sister city student exchanges.
+Dubbo Regional Council runs a reciprocal student exchange program with our Japan sister city Minokamo in 2024.
+In July and August, DRC welcomes ten students and 2 chaperones from Minokamo for the annual student exchange visits.
+In the September/October school holidays a group of specially selected high school students and their chaperones visit Japan and Minokamo as Dubbo Regional Councils representatives on the sister city student exchanges.

 The advantages of Council’s sister city student exchanges when compared to other overseas trips for students and chaperone leaders are:

-- Its very affordable - in 2019 the cost to each participant for at 12-14 day visit was $2,800 plus spending money as the visit is subsidies by DRC
+- Its affordable - the cost to each participant for a 12–14-day visit is $4,158 (cost based on 2023) plus spending money as the visit is subsidised by DRC.

-- Unique travel opportunities as all participants live with a local family in Minokamo and Wujiang and attend school with their host student, immersing them in the local culture.
+- Unique travel opportunities as all participants live with a local family in Minokamo and attend school with their host student, immersing them in the local culture.

-- Dubbo Regional Council has several years experiences in organising reciprocal exchanges; is responsible for all aspects of the visit including travel arrangements and provides the successful applicants with cultural and language training prior to their exchange visit.
+- Dubbo Regional Council has several years' experience in organising reciprocal exchanges; and is responsible for all aspects of the visit including travel arrangements and providing the successful applicants with cultural and language training prior to their exchange visit.

-- It also offers the Dubbo exchange participants and local families the opportunity to home host students and chaperones from Minokamo and Wujiang when they visit Dubbo in July and August.
+- It offers the Dubbo exchange participants and local families the opportunity to home host students and chaperones from Minokamo when they visit Dubbo in July and August.

 "Visiting Minokamo in 2019 was a truly memorable experience.
 Watching the student from Dubbo completely immerse themselves in the everyday culture and with their host families was really humbling.
 Our group was lucky enough to be part of the 30th anniversary between the Sister Cities which provided a unique experience to the overall trip.
 From the welcoming barbeque to climbing Inuyama Castle, the Minokamo exchange was an authentic and fantastic way to encounter Japan!"
 Minokamo Chaperone - Alice McKechnie